Barrier Lake Hike Guide (Prairie View Trail and Jewell Pass)

 How Hard is the Prairie View Trail?

 Getting to the lookout point requires a gradual uphill climb to the top, and it will certainly increase your heart rate as you gain nearly 500 meters of elevation.
-In our opinion, it’s well worth it to continue onto summit Yates Mountain.
+In our opinion, it’s well worth it to continue onto the summit of Yates Mountain.
 It’s only 15 minutes and an easy climb, though we didn’t see anyone else doing this while we were there.

 Should You Take Dogs and Kids on Prairie View Trail?